What the Medicines and Healthcare products Regulatory Agency does

-While the MDR and IVDR will fully apply to EU Member States from 26 May 2021 and 26 May 2022 respectively, these regulations will not take effect until after the transition period with the EU has ended.
-Hence, these regulations will not be EU law, automatically retained by the EU Withdrawal Agreement Act and will therefore not automatically apply in Great Britain.
+While the MDR will fully apply to the EU Member States from 26 May 2021; and IVDR from 26 May 2022, these regulations will not take effect until after the transition period with the EU has ended.
+Hence, these regulations will not be EU law.
+These regulations will automatically hold on to by the EU Withdrawal Agreement Act.
+Therefore these will not automatically apply in Great Britain.

 What are the key requirements to market a device in Great Britain?

-Manufacturers can refer to the guidance on UKCA mark and Conformity Assessment Bodies for information on how to comply with relevant product marking and conformity assessment requirements for medical devices, including IVDs must be achieved.
+Manufacturers can refer to the guidance on UKCA mark and must achieve Conformity Assessment Bodies for information on complying with the relevant product marking and conformity assessment requirements for medical devices, including IVDs must be achieved.

-- All medical devices and in vitro diagnostic medical devices (IVDs) placed on the UK market need to be registered with the MHRA starting 1 January 2021.
+All medical devices and IVDs placed on the UK market need to register with the MHRA starting 1 January 2021.

-- Class IIIs and Class IIb implantables, and all active implantable medical devices – 4 months
+Class IIIs and Class IIb implantables, and all active implantable medical devices – 4 months

-- Other Class IIb and all Class IIa devices – 8 months
+Other Class IIb and all Class IIa devices – 8 months

-- Class I devices – 12 months
+Class I devices – 12 months

-- Until 30 June 2023, the CE mark will continue to be used & recognized.
+Until 30 June 2023, the CE mark will continue to be used & recognized.
 Also, the certificates issued by European Economic Area (EEA)-based Notified Bodies will continue to be valid for the Great Britain market until that date.

-- However, the guidance document does not clearly state if the name and place of business for the importer and UK Responsible Person must be added to the label.
+However, the guidance document does not clearly state if the name and place of business for the importer and UK Responsible Person are added to the label.

 Post-market surveillance and vigilance